temporalio/samples-typescript/saga/README.md

 ## Use Case

-The act of `OpenAccount` for a company shows coordinating between Clients, Accounts, Banking, and PostOffice services.
+The `openAccount` Workflow opens a new bank account.
+It coordinates between the Clients, Accounts, Banking, and PostOffice services.
 In this example, the service clients _are_ Activities being orchestrated.

 When one of the Activities fails, the Workflow will "compensate" by calling Activities configured